aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 103. [Tools are not the Answer](https://blog.cleancoder.com/uncle-bob/2017/10/04/CodeIsNotTheAnswer.html)
 > **Programmers are generally undisciplined.
 Programmers are responsible for faults.** Tools and platforms are not the
 > answer.
 Better languages are not the answer.
-Better frameworks are not the answer.We have to raise the level
+Better frameworks are not the answer.
+Only programmers raise the level
 > of software discipline and professionalism.
 And never make excuses for sloppy work.